tim-hellhake/flic-button-adapter/README.md

 # flic-button-adapter
-Flic button adapter for the [Mozilla IoT gateway](https://iot.mozilla.org).
+Flic button adapter for the [Mozilla WebThings gateway](https://iot.mozilla.org).

 Bridges the flic daemon to the gateway so it can interact with Flic buttons.

 ## Issues
-- Does not work if any other service or adapter sends commands on the same bluetooth dongle/device, so you can not have the HomeKit adapter enabled.
+- Does not work if any other service or adapter sends commands on the same Bluetooth dongle/device.
 - Only works out of the box on a Linux system without sudo password.

 ## Usage